Freshman Admission Criteria

 - Trends in achievement (if you have weaker grades/courses, were they earlier in your high school record)

 - Grades in academic core coursework (English, academic math, laboratory science, foreign language, social studies)

 - SAT or ACT score sent from the testing agency.
 Test scores must be sent electronically from the testing agency.
-When registering to take one of these tests, take advantage of the free reporting option to have the testing agency send your scores directly to Purdue West Lafayette (ACT School Code: 1230; SAT School Code: 1631).
-A writing score from one of these tests is not required.
+We use best available scores and do not require SAT Essay or ACT Writing.
 (See ACT and SAT Tests section below for more information.)

 - Ability to be successful in intended major